Ball-and-disk integrator: Invention and early use

-A number of similar systems followed, notably those of Leonardo Torres y Quevedo, a Spanish physicist who built several machines for solving real and complex roots of polynomials; and Michelson and Stratton, whose Harmonic Analyser performed Fourier analysis, but using an array of 80 springs rather than Kelvin integrators.
+A number of similar systems followed, notably those of Leonardo Torres Quevedo, a Spanish physicist who built several machines for solving real and complex roots of polynomials; and Michelson and Stratton, whose Harmonic Analyser performed Fourier analysis, but using an array of 80 springs rather than Kelvin integrators.
 This work led to the mathematical understanding of the Gibbs phenomenon of overshoot in Fourier representation near discontinuities.

 Military computers

 By the turn of the 20th century, naval ships were starting to mount guns with over-the-horizon range.
 At these sorts of distances, spotters in the towers could not accurately estimate range by eye, leading to the introduction of ever more complex range finding systems.
 Additionally, the gunners could no longer directly spot the fall of their own shot, relying on the spotters to do this and relay this information to them.
 At the same time the speed of the ships was increasing, consistently breaking the 20 knot barrier en masse around the time of the introduction of the Dreadnought in 1906.
 Centralized fire control followed in order to manage the information flow and calculations, but calculating the firing proved to be very complex and error prone.